 As wetter weather approaches and there’s less sunlight to dry out the lawn, diseases are more likely to spread, and this is evident by the number of mushrooms that appear in some lawns at this time of year.
 If the weather is conducive for mushrooms to spread, so will diseases and other fungi.
 Potassium helps to harden the grass blades and protect them and the roots from common diseases.
 Proctors autumn lawn feed contains 8% potassium which I feel is spot on.

 4) Added Iron For Moss Control

 Autumn lawn feeds should contain a small amount of iron to help green up the lawn and protect the grass from moss.
 If the lawn has a heavy moss infestation, a more drastic approach may be needed and there are several lawn moss control products for that (including “no rake” products that don’t blacken the grass).
-However, for general moss protection and treatment of very light moss, low levels of iron can certainly help.
+However, for general moss protection and treatment of very light moss, I’ve found that low levels of iron can certainly help.
 Proctors contains 4% iron.